Miami Police officer photographed wearing a pro-Trump mask while in uniform

 MIAMI (WSVN) - A City of Miami Police officer has caused a stir after he was seen wearing a pro-Trump mask while in uniform.

-A photo of the officer in full uniform was shared on Twitter, Tuesday morning.
+A photo of the officer in full uniform, later identified as Officer Daniel Ubeda, was shared on Twitter, Tuesday morning.

+According to Steve Simeonidis, the chair of the Miami-Dade Democratic Party and the person who posted the photo, the officer was inside the early voting polling location on the first floor of the Stephen P. Clark Center in downtown Miami.

+“I was just so shocked and taken aback at the egregious nature of his attempted voter intimidation,” he said.
+“I was appalled and shocked that a uniformed officer with his badge and his gun would be visually intimidating voters in the manner that he did.
+This is absolutely completely unacceptable.”

 Here is @CityofMiami Police Officer Daniel Ubeda, in full uniform with badge and gun wearing his Trump mask inside of the polling location in government center.